csiebler/csiebler.github.io/content/posts/analyzing-call-center-transcripts-azure-cognitive-search-powerbi.md

 * The Connection String, Name, and Access Key of your Storage Account
 * The account key and resource id of your Cognitive Services Resource

-In general, I"d recommend to use Managed Identities for data access, but for the sake of this tutorial it might be easier to just rely on keys.
+In general, I'd recommend to use Managed Identities for data access, but for the sake of this tutorial it might be easier to just rely on keys.
 For production, always use Managed Identities if possible!

 Furthermore, for this tutorial I suggest to use the [VSCode Cognitive Search extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurecognitivesearch).
 This allows you to super easily create indexes, indexers, data sources, skillsets and synonym maps.
 Furthermore, it allows you to reset and run an indexer with a few clicks, so it makes development much faster!